-- Section 3.C.1: Quarterly Reports: The School agrees to provide quarterly reports on school operations and student performances.
-The School agrees to utilize data within its annual progress report provided through its participation with the Sponsor pertaining to admissions, registration and student records. - Section 3.D: Accreditation: The School, if a high school or a school providing high school courses, must obtain and maintain applicable certification/accreditation of its educational program within four (4) years in order to ensure transferability of courses completed by the students at the School. - Section 3.E: Records and Grading Procedures: Due to the possibility that students enrolled in the School may return to a district school or transfer to another charter school within the school district, the School will utilize a records and grading procedure that is consistent with the Sponsor's current records and grading procedures. - Section 3.F: State System of Grading Schools: If the School receives a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receives an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by FLDOE, such circumstances will constitute a material breach of this Charter and good cause for terminate or non-renewal of this Charter by the Sponsor.
+- Section 3.C.1: Quarterly Reports: The School agrees to provide quarterly reports on school operations and student performances. - Section 3.D: Accreditation: The School, if a high school or a school providing high school courses, must obtain and maintain applicable certification/accreditation of its educational program within four (4) years in order to ensure transferability of courses completed by the students at the School.
+In the event the school is not accredited, the school shall inform the stakeholders of its status. - Section 3.E: Records and Grading Procedures: Due to the possibility that students enrolled in the School may return to a district school or transfer to another charter school within the school district, the School will utilize a records and grading procedure that is consistent with the Sponsor's current records and grading procedures. - Section 3.F: State System of Grading Schools: If the School receives a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receives an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by FLDOE, such circumstances will constitute a material breach of this Charter and good cause for terminate or non-renewal of this Charter by the Sponsor.
 The equivalent of an "F" grade is defined as the School receiving thirty-one percent (31%) of the total application points or less on the Florida Grades issued by the FLDOE.
 Schools assigned a School Improvement Rating rather than a letter grade will be considered the equivalent of an "F" grade if their School Improvement Rating is "Unsatisfactory".
 The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules. - Section 3.F.1: Student Achievement Deficiency Meetings: In the event the School attains a school grade of "D" under Section 1008.34(2), Florida Statutes, the principal/director and a representative of the Governing Board of the School shall appear before the Sponsor at least once per year to present information concerning the School's state-identified deficiencies in student achievement.
-The Sponsor's staff shall provide the School a written description of the monitoring and support resources that will be provided by the Sponsor to assist the School to cure its deficiencies. - Section 3.F.2: School Improvement Plans: In the event the School receives a school grade issued under Section 1008.34(2), Florida Statutes, of "D" or "F" in any year the School's director/principal and a representative of the School's Governing Board shall appear before the Sponsor in a publically noticed meeting to submit a SIP for approval by the
+The Sponsor's staff shall provide the School a written description of the monitoring and support resources that will be provided by the Sponsor to assist the School to cure its deficiencies. - Section 3.F.2: School Improvement Plans (SIPs): In the event the School receives a school grade issued under Section 1008.34(2), Florida Statutes, of "D" or "F" in any year the School's director/principal and a representative of the School's Governing Board shall appear before the Sponsor in a publicly noticed meeting to submit a SIP for approval by the Sponsor.
+The Sponsor shall have the authority to approve and monitor the School's development and implementation of any SIP during the-following school year as outlined in Rule

-Sponsor.
-The Sponsor shall have the authority to approve and monitor the School's development and implementation of any SIP during the-following school year as outlined in state Rule 6A-1.099827, Florida Administrative Code.
-The Sponsor may also consider any action recommended by the Florida Board of Education as part of any school improvement plan.
+6A-1.099827, Florida Administrative Code.
+The Sponsor may also consider any action recommended by the Florida Board of Education as part of any SIP.